 Developing e-mail content in accordance with consumer interaction

-Your e-mail should match how consumers tend to interact with the you use so that your can easily internalize and take on your message.
+Your e-mail content should match how consumers tend to interact with the media you use so that your audience can easily internalize and take action on your message.

 Consider the following comparison between using e-mail to deliver a message and using a billboard to deliver a message.